robbevb/10kofsummer/README.md

 # 10 kilobytes of summer

-10kofsummer was made with Sass, Compass and some manual minifying.
-Svg's are ridiculously optimized, class and file names are unsementically short and everything is minified to a single line.
-I managed to squeeze the site into 8868 bytes.

-Have fun playing my little 10k game!
+Feeling like summer has been gone fot too long already?
+10kofsummer is a little HTML and CSS only game to get you back in a summery mood.

+## Technologies

+The project was made with Sass, Compass and SVG's.
+The CSS is compressed and unreadable, but I'm including the Sass files for reference.

+As for the HTML, the class names are quite unsementic to reduce bytes.
+I did try to make it as accessible as possible.

+The SVG's are ridiculously optimized to reduce file size.
+Think of removing excess anchors and handles, rounding all the numbers to integers and converting polygons to paths for shorter syntaxes.

+JS is deliberately left out because I felt like it would hog up too much of the allowed size.
+I used keyframes and some smart selectors to animate the page and make the game interactive.